-The area around Sutton Bank and the White Horse makes for a very enjoyable circuit but takes a bit of planning.
-The walk includes the White Horse, Gormire Lake and the superb views across the Vale Of York.
+The area around Sutton Bank and the White Horse makes for a very enjoyable circular walk.
+However it takes a bit of planning.
+This walk includes the White Horse, Gormire Lake and superb views across the Vale Of York.

-The views on the walk over the escarpment are also superb, all the way to the Dales and beyond.
-The small fishing lake at Gormire a pleasant surprise and the variety of woodland walking all combine to make this one of the most popular places to visit in the Yorkshire Moors.
+In addition the views from the escarpment are superb, across the Vale of York and beyond in to the Yorkshire Dales.
+No less an expert as James Herriott described it as the best view in England.
+The small fishing lake at Gormire is also a pleasant surprise.
+Coupled with a variety of woodland walking it all combines to make this one of the most popular places to walk in the Yorkshire Moors.
 I had decided that I wanted to see all the main Sutton Bank sites in one go and that is the walk which is described.
 However it is very easy to chop sections off the walk and either wander along the scar, visit the White Horse or enjoy a peaceful walk round the lake.

-Avoid Sutton Bank parking to start.
-I just do not like starting a walk at the highest point!
+Avoid Sutton Bank parking to start the walk.
+This is mainly to avoid starting a walk at the highest point.

 Sutton Bank and the White Horse is a great walk to discover all the detail on an O/S map.
 In particular finding the White Horse is challenging.
 Then make sure you follow the correct path through the woods.
 It meets the right of way at 509815.